Is Marijuana a Gateway Drug?

 - Perception of marijuana as a “safe” or “harmful” drug

-What are the shortcomings of Gateway Drug Theory?
+What are the shortcomings of the Gateway Drug Theory?

-The gateway theory of marijuana, and this recent article supporting it, ignore a very important factor, which is that buying marijuana currently involves (in the states that don’t have recreational or medicinal laws) interacting with black market drug sources otherwise known as drug dealers.
+The gateway theory of marijuana ignores a very important factor, which is that buying marijuana currently involves (in the states that don’t have recreational or medicinal laws) interacting with black market drug sources otherwise known as drug dealers.

 This means that, once you buy marijuana you are already breaking the law, and we know that individuals who become willing to commit illegal acts at one point in time are more likely to commit additional illegal acts.
 In this way, it could be said that its marijuana’s legal status, not its chemical interactions with the brain at all, that is the gateway.
 Not only that, but once the law is broken and you’ve bought weed from a drug dealer, you can now interact with people who will have access to other illicit drugs.
 That makes it more likely that you will break the law again and that you will go on to try other substances, because they are now available.

 Neither of these would be true if the drug is legal and regulated.
 I believe this is the reason why most people who try alcohol don’t try illegal drugs because they work within different regulatory systems.
 Alcohol is both legal and socially acceptable, and yet can have just as damaging physical and psychological effects as marijuana and other illicit drugs (if not more so).
 But most people choose to stay on the side of socially acceptable and legal drug use as opposed to crossing over to harder, illicit substances.